 The Securitisation Tax Law has established the tax regime applicable to the securitisation transactions carried out under the Securitisation Law.
-Its main goal was to ensure a tax-neutral treatment to the securitisation transactions set up by each one of the securitisation vehicles provided for in the Securitisation Law.
-Therefore, under Articles 2/5 and 3/4 of the Securitisation Tax Law, there is no Portuguese withholding tax on (i) the payments made by the purchaser (an STC and FTC) to the seller in respect of the purchase of the receivables, (ii) the payments by the obligors under the loans, or (iii) the payments of collections by the servicer (who is usually also the seller) to the purchaser.
+Its main goal was to ensure tax-neutral treatment to the securitisation transactions set up by each one of the securitisation vehicles provided for in the Securitisation Law.
+Therefore, under Articles 2/5 and 3/4 of the Securitisation Tax Law, there is no Portuguese withholding tax on the payments (i) made by the purchaser (an STC and FTC) to the seller in respect of the purchase of the receivables, (ii) by the obligors under the loans, or (iii) of collections by the servicer (who is usually also the seller) to the purchaser.